-From Fisherground, walk down the lane, straight across the road, through the left hand gate, across the field and over the swing bridge to Milkingstead, owned by the National Trust as their maintenance outpost for the Western valleys.
+Begin at the swing bridge at Milkingstead, a farm and bothy owned by the National Trust as their maintenance outpost for the western valleys.
 Turn left over the bridge, and set off up the river, following the lane.
-The path goes through the gate at the field entrance and across to the gate opposite, and then through the ruins of Red Brow farmstead and so on up the side of the river Esk.
-Judging from the stone foundations of one or two of the sections, this is almost certainly the remains of the Roman road down the valley from Hard Knott fort to Ravenglass fort, bath-house and port.
+The path goes through the gate at the field entrance and across to the gate opposite, and then through the ruins of Red Brow farmstead and so on up the side of the River Esk.

 Drop into St. Catherine’s, both for the peace and gentle spirituality of its interior and to view the ornate gravestone commemorating Tommy Dobson, the most famous of the Eskdale Masters of Foxhounds.
-He has many songs of his own, sadly not as famous as ‘D’ye ken John Peel’ but gems in their own right, and to be heard at every Eskdale Show (last Saturday in September).
-Standing at the church door, looking down the valley, his stone is ten metres away, slightly left.
+He has many songs of his own, sadly not as famous as ‘D’ye ken John Peel’ but gems in their own right, and to be heard at every Eskdale Show (held the last Saturday in September).
+Standing at the church door, looking down the valley, his stone is 10 metres away, slightly left.

-Leaving the churchyard, turn left up the lane for 50 metres, then bear left along ‘Parson’s Plod’, the direct route from vicarage to church, and follow it to the metalled lane.
-Turn right, up the lane to the main road up Eskdale, and your second choice.
+Leaving the churchyard, turn left up the lane for 50 metres, then bear left along ‘Parson’s Plod’, the direct route from the vicarage to the church, and follow it to the metalled lane.
+Turn right, up the lane to the main road up Eskdale.

-Follow the track and as it begins to descend you pass a peat hut on your left.
+Follow the track and as it begins to descend you will pass a peat hut on your left.
 The cut peat was first piled to dry, then carted to these peat huts to be stored for the winter.
-It was tipped in from the high ramp on the back side, and removed from the low door at the front.
+It was tipped in from the high ramp at the back, and removed from the low door at the front.
 Whenever more was needed, a horse and cart could come up and take a load from the hut.
 They were high on the fell to save carting time in the hard-pressed summer; in winter there was always time for the occasional load.

-Follow on down the peat trod, through the gate in the wall, and on a further 50 metres, then turn left on the path that goes through another gate, and through the wood down to Fisherground, crossing the Ratty again.
+Follow on down the peat trod, through the gate in the wall, and on a further 50 metres, then turn left on the path that goes through another gate, and back through the Dalegarth wood.

-This walk is from Fisherground, and can be accessed on foot from several of our other cottages in Eskdale.
+This wonderful Lake District walk can be accessed on foot from several of our cottages in Eskdale.